-Although all energy systems basically turn on at the same time the recruitment of an alternative system occurs when the current energy system is almost depleted.
-The following table provides an approximation of the percentage contribution of the energy pathways in certain sports.
-(Fox et al 1993)
+Although all energy systems turn on at the same time, the recruitment of an alternative system occurs when the current energy system is almost depleted.
+The following table provides an approximation of the percentage contribution of the energy pathways in individual sports.
+(Fox et al. 1993)

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is:

 Brian Mackenzie is a British Athletics level 4 performance coach and a coach tutor/assessor.
 He has been coaching sprint, middle distance, and combined event athletes for the past 30+ years and has 45+ years experience as an endurance athlete.